 But what about all of the other women over 50 who don’t fit either of these extremes?

-Most women don’t want to be 25, but they don’t want to let themselves go, either.
+Most women don’t want to be 25, but they don’t want to check out either.
 They want to stay sharp, mentally and physically, and be the best that they can be.
 Like Karen, a 54-year-old Californian, who told us, “It’s good to have maturity and still be sensual and sexy.
 My mother’s generation was not like that.”

 Many women 50+ are accepting that they lose some control over their appearance, but gain in wisdom as they get older.
 They achieve peace with the aging process, while relishing the confidence that comes with finally settling into who they really are.
 They enjoy celebrating their individuality — to finally being able to live up to their true selves, not to imposed stereotypes.